Neural Grasp Distance Fields for Robot Manipulation: Experiments

 For this evaluation, we train a separate \ngdf (similar to NeRF approaches~\cite{mildenhall2020nerf, IchnowskiAvigal2021DexNeRF}) for each object, though our method can be extended to generalize across objects like other shape-conditioned implicit approaches~\cite{park2019deepsdf}.
 We also evaluate intra-category (known class, unseen shape) generalization in the next subsection.
 We run 500 iterations of CHOMP-Adam (see \sect{sec:impl-details}) with a learning rate of 3e-3.
 The grasp cost is weighted heavily relative to the collision and smoothness costs.
 The trajectory is initialized using inverse kinematics so the gripper pose of the final joint configuration is within \SI{0.3}{\meter} of the center of the object point cloud; the rest of the initial trajectory is interpolated between the start and end joint configurations.

 The results are shown in Table~\ref{table:eval-reach-grasp}.
 We compare against oracle methods that provide upper-bound task performance, and against baselines that predict discrete grasps.
-The oracle methods assume perfect object pose estimation and known discrete grasp set.
-All discrete grasp methods run inverse kinematics over all discrete grasp goals and discard infeasible grasps before planning. ``O1'' selects the goal with minimum distance to the initial joint configuration, and keeps it fixed throughout planning (Fixed Goal). ``OMG''~\cite{wang2020manipulation} adaptively learns a cost for each grasp and selects the grasp with minimum cost at every optimization iteration (Variable Goal).
+Oracle methods assume perfect object pose estimation and known discrete grasp set.
+All discrete grasp methods run inverse kinematics over all discrete grasp goals and discard infeasible grasps.
+For planning, methods use goal-set CHOMP~\cite{goalsetchomp} or CHOMP~\cite{zucker2013chomp}, depending on whether the goal is fixed or can vary. ``O1'' selects the goal with minimum distance to the initial joint configuration, and keeps it fixed throughout planning. ``OMG''~\cite{wang2020manipulation} adaptively learns a cost for each grasp and selects the grasp with minimum cost at every optimization iteration (Variable Goal).

 The baselines that predict discrete grasps use Contact-Graspnet~\cite{sundermeyer2021icra} as the grasp estimator.
 We use weights (provided by the authors) that are trained on millions of grasps and shapes. ``B1'' selects the grasp goal with the maximum score estimated by Contact-GraspNet and keeps it fixed during planning. ``B2'' selects the grasp goal with minimum distance to the initial joints and keeps it fixed during planning. ``B3'' allows varying grasps during planning using the minimum distance metric. ``B4'' uses the same adaptive cost from OMG~\cite{sundermeyer2021icra} to select grasp goals during planning.